Session Hijacking: How Attackers Steal Your Login

 Log Out When Finished

 Always log out of web applications when you're done, especially on shared or public computers.
-Simply closing the browser tab does not always end the session - use the explicit logout function.
+Simply closing the browser tab does not always end the session.
+Many web services set session expiry between 24 hours and 30 days, meaning your session remains active the entire time without an explicit logout.
+Use the explicit logout function to invalidate session cookies.
+Configuring your browser to "delete cookies on close" is also an effective measure.

 Keep Passwords Strong and Unique